 But strive as we might toward potato perfection, who hasn’t messed up the mashed on at least one occasion?
 Too wet, too dry, gluey or pasty, mashed potato fails are a holiday heart-breaker.
 To help you avoid mashed mishaps this year, we reached out to two top Chicago chefs for favorite methods and how-tos toward potato perfection.

 Chicago Chefs Matthias Merges, owner of four restaurants and former director of operations for Charlie Trotter’s various ventures, and Michael Sheerin, executive chef at Embeya and, the soon-to-come Packed Dumpling House, had these combined tips to offer.
 The good news?
 Perfection is possible.
 The challenging news?
 Don’t wait til the last minute!
 Achieving superlatives like “best” does take time.
 You’ll need to start your potato process in the morning on feast day for marvelous mashed results.

-1. Start with a big pot of cold water and skin-on whole potatoes.
-For 8 to 10 servings, wash and rinse 15 medium sized Idaho or Yukon Gold potatoes.
+- Wash and rinse 15 medium sized Idaho or Yukon Gold potatoes.
 Place in pot, cover with water to a depth that’s 1 inch higher than the top of the potatoes.
 Turn heat to medium only until water begins to steam.
 Turn heat to medium low.